IPv6

 • vlan v_num nexthop_addr Combination route (VLAN interface and gateway).

-• vxlan vx_num nexthop_addr Combination route (VXLAN interface and gateway).
+• VXLAN vx_num nexthop_addr Combination route (VXLAN interface and gateway).

 • DISTANCE administrative distance assigned to route.
 Options include: